shilpa-kannan-11/Environmental-Quality-Index/README.md

 ## 1. Project Objective

-The purpose of this project is to develop an **Environmental Quality Index (EQI)** that quantifies the environmental vulnerability of communities within the U.S. through comparing trends between datasets on pollution and green spaces against demographic and public health data from the CDC.
+The purpose of this project is to develop an **Environmental Quality Index (EQI)** that quantifies the environmental vulnerability of communities within California through comparing trends between datasets on pollution and green spaces against demographic and public health data from the CDC.

 ---